mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 context.

 ### 2.2 5.5G networks
 LPWAN contains mostly low data-rate technologies like NB-IoT and LoRa, however MXProtocol supports 5.5G network that is low power and reaches few kilometers.
-As a great complementary to the low data-rate technologies, 5.5G acts as a data channel for devices to use internet applications would make the LPWAN much more versatile.
+As a great complementary to the low data-rate technologies, 5.5G acts as a data channel for devices to connect to Metaverse would make the LPWAN much more versatile.

 #### 2.2.1 802.11ax
 The 802.11 ax standards is designed by IEEE committe to facilitate the low power fast throughput of the network, will take users up to and beyond Gigabit throughput while keeping the power consumption as 1/10 of what 5G delivered.
 MXProtocol integrates 802.11 ax as a part of LPWAN to deliver comprehensive data regimes to wider public and more devices.